wecarelab/LoRa/README.md

 # Basic concepts
 LoRa is a wireless technology just like WiFi or Bluetooth and the most important features compared to other technologies are:
--Interference tolerance.
+- Interference tolerance.
--Low consumption.
+- Low consumption.
--Long range, in ideal conditions more than 20 km.
+- Long range, in ideal conditions more than 20 km.
--Low data transfer, until 255 bytes.
+- Low data transfer, until 255 bytes.
--Working frequencies: 868MHz in EU, 915MHz in USA and 433MHz in Asia -It uses a type of modulation patented by Semtech called Chirp Spread Spectrum or CSS.
+- Working frequencies: 868MHz in EU, 915MHz in USA and 433MHz in Asia
+- It uses a type of modulation patented by Semtech called Chirp Spread Spectrum or CSS.

 Note that LoRa and LoRaWan are not the same, LoraWAN is a network protocol that uses LoRa technology.
 LoRaWAN is a type of low power, wide area network (LPWAN).
 The main components of LoRaWAN are the gateways and the nodes:
 - Gateway: receives and sends information  to the different nodes.